dukagjinramosaj1/hp_staking/README.md

-# This is the back-end implementation of the AFTS platform.
+# This is the back-end implementation of the HMT Technical challenge.

 ## SETUP: